 Have a clear compelling call to action

 All your efforts for a website for your small business that achieves goals boil down to this one point.
 To build a website that converts, you need to have goals for it.
-For those goals to be met, they need to be based around your visitors performing actions.
+For those goals to be met, they need to be based on your visitors performing actions.
 For these actions to be performed, you need to make it clear and easy for visitors to perform them.

 This is a call to action.
 No matter how many of these points you apply to your small business website, without a call to action, it will not convert.
-So this should be the starting point when you build your website that is a conversion marvel.
+So this should be the starting point when you build your website that will be a conversion marvel.
 You need to determine the actions on your site that will yield value.